Complimentary seminar presented by: Roy A Berg JD, LLM (US TAX), Marsha-Laine Dungog JD, LLM (US TAX) and Alexander Marino JD, LLM (US TAX)

 As a result, many US expats in Australia are considering the option of renouncing their US citizenship to avoid the unduly harsh reporting requirements under US tax laws.
 Renunciation of US citizenship, however, is not so easily attained.
 The enactment of FATCA and US Exit Taxes have made it increasingly difficult to renounce US citizenship for the “right reasons” and avoid any negative consequences.

 It is essential to ensure that you renounce properly.
 If not done correctly, you may be subject to the US Exit Tax or barred from ever entering the US again.
 All evidence suggests that now may be the time to consider renouncing, however, the process can be complex and daunting.

-On Saturday, July 29, 2017, Moodys Gartner Tax Law will present a complimentary seminar on the main topics of interest in consideration of renouncing your US citizenship, including:
+On Monday August 22, 2016, Moodys Gartner Tax Law will present a complimentary seminar on the main topics of interest in consideration of Australian Superannuation funds and renouncing your US citizenship, including:

 - Pros and cons of renouncing US citizenship

 - How to avoid becoming barred from the US

 Please register by Thursday August 18, 2016.
 Seminar subject to capacity.